Arthur Kill Terminal

 Why is Arthur Kill Terminal being built at the chosen location?

-Arthur Kill Terminal will be built at the only site in New York Harbor and the broader New York Bight region that can meet all requirements of the offshore wind industry for channel access, berth length, laydown area, reinforcement, and unrestricted overhead clearance out to sea.
-AKT has conducted a rigorous analysis of potential site alternatives over a four year period and there simply are no suitable alternatives for this kind of port facility.
+Arthur Kill Terminal will be built at the only site in New York Harbor and the broader New York Bight region that can meet unique requirements of the offshore wind industry for channel access, berth length, laydown area, reinforcement, and unrestricted overhead clearance out to sea.
+AKT has conducted a rigorous analysis of potential site alternatives over a four year period and there simply are no suitable alternatives in the region for this kind of port facility.

-What offshore wind components will be handled at Arthur Kill Terminal?
+What cargo will be handled at Arthur Kill Terminal?

 Arthur Kill Terminal is designed to support the staging and assembly of the majority of offshore wind components, including the wind turbine towers, blades, and nacelles (the generators placed on top of the towers to which the blades are attached) and by meeting the most challenging requirements for the handling of wind turbines, AKT is also able to handle offshore wind foundations, including monopiles, jackets, and transition pieces.
 AKT can also support the in-port assembly of wind turbines onto other types of offshore wind foundations, including gravity-based structures (GBS), self-installing and floating foundations.